 Briar Emond – Briar Emond’s daily endeavor is expanding her knowledge and skills in the realm of visual arts.
 Her work is intended to highlight the things we cannot see but can feel; be it the wind, gravity or the seemingly magical code to the chaos: math.

-I was born and raised in Mississauga, Ontario and currently reside in beautiful Burlington.
-After earning a Bachelor of Commerce degree from Guelph University, I explored careers in finance as well as film and television production.
-I discovered my love of painting while finger painting with her children one day.
-That quickly led to a daily endeavor of expanding my knowledge and skills in the realm of visual arts.
+Briar was born and raised in Mississauga, Ontario and currently resides in Burlington.
+After earning a Bachelor of Commerce degree from Guelph University, she explored careers in finance as well as film and television production.
+She discovered her love of painting while finger painting with her children one day.
+That quickly led to a daily endeavor of expanding her knowledge and skills in the realm of visual arts.

-I love painting.
-I like the tactile feeling of applying paint to a canvas, the emotional feeling of creating something.
-I paint whatever interests me at the time.
-My work is intended to highlight the things we cannot see but can feel; be it the wind, gravity or the seemingly magical code to the chaos: math.
+Briar loves painting; the tactile feeling of applying paint to a canvas, the emotional feeling of creating something.
+Her work is intended to highlight the things we cannot see but can feel; be it the wind, gravity or the seemingly magical code to the chaos: math.
 Whether we understand the math or just feel its simplistic power, it is there, guiding our universe all the way from the microbial level to the big picture of space.
-The recurring shapes and formations that can be seen at all levels fascinate and excite me.
+The recurring shapes and formations that can be seen at all levels fascinate and excite her.